Localization of Brain Activity from EEG/MEG Using MV-PURE Framework: Introduction

 In this paper we focus on source localization from EEG/MEG measurements.
 The beamformer-based approach to this problem is based on the pioneering idea of an activity index (localizer function) named \emph{neural activity index (NAI)} introduced in \cite{VanVeen1997}.
 The NAI is a function of source location and is defined as a certain power ratio of the output of the LCMV filter.
 Its main assumption is that its maxima coincide with locations of active sources.
 Indeed, several other activity indices based on LCMV beamformer have been introduced since \cite{VanVeen1997}, see, for example, \cite{Dalal2006, Popescu2008, Quraan2010}.
 However, neither $NAI$, nor the newer activity indices, have been proved to be spatially unbiased, i.e., that they achieve their global maxima if evaluated at locations of sources responsible for observed data.
 In other words, their main assumption relies in each case on a certain heuristic approach.
-Only recently, Moiseev et al. \cite{Moiseev2011} has introduced unbiased activity indices (localizers) based on LCMV beamformer.
-Remarkably, the activity indices introduced in \cite{Moiseev2011} are theoretically unbiased for any signal-to-noise ratio and any level of correlation of activity of sources.
-Yet, in practice, these factors strongly affect spatial resolution of activity indices.\footnote{Spatial resolution is defined in Definition \ref{spatial_res_df} in Section \ref{preli}.} Moreover, it has been demonstrated in \cite{VanVeen1997, Sekihara2001, Sekihara2008, Diwakar2011} and references therein that the LCMV-based solutions may perform sufficiently well only if certain conditions are satisfied by the EEG/MEG forward model, such as uncorrelatedness of the sources, high signal-to-noise ratio (SNR), sufficiently large spatial separation of sources, or the amount of regularization.
-Thus, it would be desirable to derive activity indices which do not inherit the drawbacks of the LCMV beamformer and offer possibly higher spatial resolution in well-defined settings.
+Only recently, Moiseev et al. \cite{Moiseev2011} has proved unbiased property of some traditional single source activity indices (localizers) based on the LCMV beamformer in a general case, and introduced their generalizations for multi-source spatial filters known as Multiple Constrained Minimum Variance (MCMV) beamformers.
+Remarkably, the unbiased property theoretically holds for any signal-to-noise ratio and any level of correlation between the sources.
+Yet, in practice, these factors strongly affect spatial resolution of activity indices.\footnote{Spatial resolution is defined in Definition \ref{spatial_res_df} in Section \ref{preli}.} Moreover, it has been demonstrated in \cite{VanVeen1997, Sekihara2001, Sekihara2008, Diwakar2011} and references therein that the single source LCMV solutions may perform sufficiently well only if certain conditions are satisfied, such as zero or low correlations between the sources, high enough signal-to-noise ratios (SNRs) and sufficiently large spatial separation of sources.
+Thus, it would be desirable to derive activity indices which do not inherit the drawbacks of the single source LCMV beamformer and offer possibly higher spatial resolution.